jasonacox/TinyLLM/chatbot/README.md

 ### Usage

-You can down create collections (libraries of content) and upload files and URLs to be ingest into the vector database for the Chatbot to reference.
+You can now create collections (libraries of content) and upload files and URLs to be stored into the vector database for the Chatbot to reference.

 <img width="1035" alt="image" src="https://github.com/user-attachments/assets/544c75d4-a1a3-4c32-a95f-7f12ff11a450">